 What Most Players Are Noticing

-The listing draws attention across several distinct areas:
+The listing draws scrutiny across several fronts:

 Hero designs raise eyebrows